PCPO: Proportionate Credit Policy Optimization for Aligning Image Generation Models

 This decomposition reveals that the gradient contribution of each timestep is scaled by a native weight \(w(t)\) that is highly non-uniform, spanning orders of magnitude (Figure~\ref{fig:w-and-sigma}a).
 This variance is a primary source of training instability, as it both causes gradients from different timesteps to be scaled inconsistently and leads to the most amplified gradients being clipped disproportionately often.

 We argue that for proper credit assignment, these weights should be uniform.
-This principle is justified by analyzing the simplified on-policy case\footnote{The first update of each rollout where \(\pi_\text{old} = \pi_\theta\) and no clipping occurs.}, where the gradient for each step is proportional to \( A w(t) (\nabla_\theta \hat{\varepsilon}_\theta^{(t)} \!\cdot\! \epsilon_{\text{old}}^{(t)})\).
-Assuming the expected statistics of the dot product term are constant across timesteps, the overall gradient magnitude for each step becomes directly proportional to its weight, \(w(t)\).
-Since each step in a standard DDIM sampler represents an equal integration interval, each should ideally have an equal influence on the final policy update.
-For this to occur, their gradient magnitudes must be equal.
-As such, fair credit assignment is possible only by making the weight \(w(t)\) constant.
+This principle is justified by a direct analogy to the foundational REINFORCE policy gradient algorithm~\citep{Williams:92, Sutton1998}.
+In that framework, parameter updates are proportional to the \emph{eligibility vector} (the policy gradient term), which is scaled by each action's contribution (often assumed to be uniform).
+Our analysis (see Appendix~\ref{app:reinforce_analogy}) shows that the diffusion sampler's gradient formulation is analogous, but with a critical distinction: it scales this "eligibility vector" by a non-uniform, arbitrary weight $w(t)$.
+This $w(t)$ is an artifact of the sampler's mathematics, not a deliberate credit assignment strategy.
+This native scaling introduces high variance by weighting the credit $A$ based on the noise schedule rather than the step's actual importance.

-PCPO enforces this principle by re-engineering the DDIM variance schedule, \(\tilde{\sigma}_t\), to produce a constant weight, \(w(t) = w^{\star}\), for all timesteps.
+PCPO restores credit assignment proportional to the integration interval by re-engineering the DDIM variance schedule, \(\tilde{\sigma}_t\), to produce a constant weight, \(w(t) = w^{\star}\), for all timesteps.